-Dillon’s Community Garden will be located at the corner of Lake Dillon Drive and Tenderfoot Street behind the Summit Stage bus stop and will extend alongside the Dillon Fire Station.
-This area will consist of approximately twenty (20) raised garden beds measuring 4’ x 8’ along with berms of flower clipping gardens.
+Dillon’s Community Garden is located at the corner of Lake Dillon Drive and Tenderfoot Street behind the Summit Stage bus stop.
+The garden has 29 raised garden beds measuring 4’ x 8’.

 The Community Garden was funded by a generous donation from a local couple and a number of local businesses.
 It was built mostly by volunteers, and is self-sustaining through community participation.

 All gardeners will be required to satisfy volunteer hours in the garden or at fundraising events supporting the garden.

 Applications for gardeners will be available APRIL 9, 2020.
 Plot fees and deposit are due upon the time of application.
 Garden plot fees help pay for the overall maintenance of the community garden, water bills, and other garden expenses (community tools, liability insurance, garden coordination, and general operation).

 You will be eligible to receive your plot deposit back at the end of the season if you complete volunteer hours.
 Volunteering is a great way to connect with other gardeners and get involved on behalf of Leslie's Garden at community events.

 Click HERE to apply for a plot for the 2020 season.